FlockMod has a wide variety of tools!

 Rectangle Tool (R): The rectangle tool lets you draw rectangles.
 Hold SHIFT to snap to perfect squares.

 Ellipse Tool (P): The ellipse tool lets you draw ovals.
 Hold SHIFT to snap to perfect circles.

 The Fill tool (F): The bucket lets you fill in outline regions.
 It won’t fill very large regions to protect from people filling the entire board accidentally.
 So, if the region you are trying to fill has any gaps in the lines, it may not fill.

 Blend Tool (A): The blend tool allows you to blend bordering sections of color.

-Pixel Brush (NONE): The pixel brush lets you draw perfectly square regions of the board.
+Pixel Brush (X): The pixel brush lets you draw perfectly square regions of the board.

 The grid can be toggled on and off on the side menu.

 Custom Brush (C): The custom brush allows you to upload images and use them as a brush on the board.

 You can also directly use regions selected with the select tool as an image.

 Every tool has its own set of tool options, and some have unique properties,